TV-Rename/tvrename/index.md

 ## Buy me a drink
 If this program has saved you time, or you use it regularly, then [buy me a drink](https://www.paypal.com/cgi-bin/webscr?cmd=_xclick&business=paypal%40tvrename%2ecom&item_name=TVRename%20thank-you%20drink&no_shipping=0&no_note=1&tax=0&currency_code=USD&lc=AU&bn=PP%2dDonationsBF&charset=UTF%2d8) to say thanks!
 Suggested amount is the price you'd pay for a beer (or drink of your choice).

+## Further Help, Bugs, and Suggestions
+Visit the forums, and make a post there or PM sstteevvee.
+If you've found a bug, you can also use the "Bug Report" item on the "Help" menu.
+Fill in the boxes, then click "Create".
+Once it is done gathering diagnostic information, copy and paste the text in an email to the address indicated.